filelib/filelib-python/_docs/docs/usage/client.md

 # Filelib Client

-After the going through the installation process, you can start using the components within the library.
+`Client` object is an orchestrator of putting necessary components together that allows you to write less code.

-Please ensure you acquired your API Credentials for [Authentication](/getting_started/authentication/)
+Please ensure you acquired your API Credentials for [Authentication](../getting_started/authentication.md) before using the `Client`

 ## Client